byu-cpe/ecen520_student/spi_cntrl/SPI_cntrl.md

 4. Complete the `report.md` file with the required information

 <!--
+- Fix the  ASM diagram to show high being able to move to the idle state if start is 0.
+- Rename the spi_ctrl module to spi_cntrl so that it is consistent with everything else
+- I think a text description of an SPI transaction would've been helpful.
+The explanations for each of the signals was very brief and didn't provide much information on what the signal was supposed to do.
+Because of my lack of exposure to protocols like this, it made it hard to know what data was being loaded when load was asserted, for example.
+Have a resource of what was supposed to happen in the system would've been helpful, since all I had to go off of was code that I wrote.
 - Need to be consistent on 'cntrl' vs. 'ctrl' in file names
 - Come up with some "discussion" or exploration exercise as part of the readme.md
 - It is hard to follow their testbenches.
 Need to provide more constraints so that I can follow and see that what was recieved is what was sent